usc-isi-i2/dig-etl-engine/docs/advanced2.md

 - ETK modules - a new way to process your data
 - Ingesting different file types (csv, xls, xlsx, html etc)
-- Defining DIG fields and their correlation to Knowledge Graph
 - Tying everything together in myDIG

 ## ETK modules